 By 2003, God was working in the hearts of many more people in the area to become part of a congregation that would stand firm on His word as revealed in the Holy Bible.
 Attendance at worship when from 12 the first Sunday in November, to over 150 by the end of November, 2003.
 Pastor Kris Nyman accepted a call to become the 2nd full time pastor that same month.
 Pastor Kris served our congregation faithfully through November of 2014 and has moved on to shepherd a home missions congregation in Maryland.

 In March, 2004 we purchased the former “Man Camp Mess Hall” (Jerry’s furniture building) to serve as a “home” for the growing congregation that the Lord had blessed us with.
 God has allowed us to transform the facility into a very comfortable place to worship, learn, and fellowship.
-We have eleven rooms to meet in for Bible classes, a fellowship hall to seat over 200, and a sanctuary that can seat 300.
-The youth have a dedicated meeting and activity area with its own kitchen.
+We have eleven rooms to meet in for Bible classes, a fellowship hall to seat over 200, and a sanctuary that can seat more than 300.
+The youth have a dedicated meeting and activity area with their own kitchen.
 A large modern kitchen off of the fellowship hall was completed in 2006.
+It is well equipped to serve large gatherings.

 Jordan Langness began serving as youth director in July of 2008.
 We were very blessed to have Jordan and his wife Sarah interacting with our youth and helping the church in many ways.
 We wish them well on their new path in Michigan.